James Dacre

-James Charles Dacre (born May 1984) is a British theatre director.
-He has been artistic director of Royal & Derngate Theatres in Northampton since 2013.
+James Charles Dacre (born May 1984) is a British theatre, opera and film director and producer.
+He was artistic director of Royal & Derngate Theatres in Northampton from 2013-2023 and prior to that held Associate Director roles at The New Vic Theatre, Theatre503 and The National Youth Theatre.

 Early years

 James Dacre was born in 1984, the son of Paul Dacre, former editor of the Daily Mail.
 He won a King's Scholarship to Eton where he won the Newcastle Scholarship.
 He then studied Theology, Religion and Philosophy of Religion at Jesus College, Cambridge where he edited Varsity, the student newspaper and directed at the ADC, taking several productions to the Edinburgh Festival.
 On graduating, he won a Fulbright Scholarship and Shubert Fellowship to study Theatre Directing at Columbia University School of the Arts in New York.
 Dacre then worked as an assistant director to twelve directors including Anne Bogart, Robert Woodruff and Silviu Purcărete, and trained on the ITV/Channel 4 regional theatre director scheme at the New Vic Theatre in Stoke-on-Trent.